greg-js/arch-wiki-md-repo/wiki/_content/english/Linux-ck.md

 ## Installation options

-**Note:** As with *any* additional kernel, users will need to manually update their boot loader's config file to make it aware of the new kernel images.
-For example, users of [GRUB](/index.php/GRUB "GRUB") should execute "grub-mkconfig -o /boot/grub/grub.cfg".
-Syslinux, GRUB-legacy, etc. will need to be modified as well.
+**Note:** As with *any* additional kernel, users will need to manually update their [boot loader](/index.php/Boot_loader "Boot loader")'s config file to make it aware of the new kernel images.
+For GRUB, see [GRUB#Generate the main configuration file](/index.php/GRUB#Generate_the_main_configuration_file "GRUB").
+For other boot loaders it may be necessary to add a custom entry.

 Users have two options to get these kernel packages.

-### 1\.
-Compile the package from source
+### Compile the package from source

 The [AUR](/index.php/AUR "AUR") contains entries for both packages mentioned above.